VMworld 2019: VMware Tanzu

 Observations and reflections

-I think VMware Tanzu was the most interesting announcement during the day one keynote.
+I think VMware Tanzu was the most intriguing announcement during the day one keynote.
 There were also a number of prodcut specific like CloudHealth Hybrid, vRealize Suite Lifecycle Manager 8.0, vRealize Network Insight 5.0, vRealize Automation 8.0, vRealize Operations 8.0 among others.

 Let me know if you attended the event and what you thought?
 Do you plan on running Tanzu? or was there something else that caught your eye, let me know on Twitter.